mjborelli/ECO395M_HW2/Do/Homework_2.md

 The naive method for analyzing conservativeness amongst your radiologists would be to look at the raw recall rates.
-Radiologists with a lower than average recall rate would be considered “conservative”.
+Radiologists with a higher than average recall rate would be considered “conservative”.
 Below is a bar chart showing the raw recall rates for each of the radiologists in our sample.

 ![](Homework_2_files/figure-markdown_strict/initial-1.png)

-Judging from this chart, we would say that radiologist 34 is more conservative in recalling patients than the other radiologists.
+Judging from this chart, we would say that radiologists 66 and 89 are more conservative in recalling patients than the other radiologists.
 However, this simple analysis overlooks an important nuance: Doctors might see different patients in systematic ways that affect their recall rates.
 The next step we took was to control for patient factors to see if any radiologists are more conservative than others, holding all else fixed.
 The following is the results from a logit regression model with controls for breat cancer symptoms and breast density classification.
 All other controls in the data set given had no statistically significant effect on the probability of a recall.

     ##
     ## ====================================================